 A perennial climbing vine growing over taller plants and trees up to 30 m tall, with fleshy, twining stems that break easily.

 Heart-shaped fleshy leaves grow very large, are arranged alternately, are hairless and sometimes glossy in appearance.

-Madeira Vine produces masses of drooping flower clusters (6–30 cm long) in autumn which arise from the leaf axils.
+Madeira Vine produces masses of drooping cream-coloured flower clusters (6–30 cm long) from the leaf axils, in autumn.

 The plant is distinguished by greyish-brown or greenish-coloured warty aerial tubers that form at growth nodes along the older stems.
 Clumps of tubers are also found in the ground.
 No fruit is produced.

 Note: It is poisonous and its sap is a skin irritant.

 The native Snake Vine (Stephania japonica) can look like Madeira Vine, as they both have heart-shaped leaves.
 Madeira Vine has thick, fleshy leaves which are bright green; Snake Vine leaves have a pale greyish underside to which the stem is attached (rather than the usual attachment at the base of the leaf).

 Madeira Vine mainly spreads by producing large numbers of aerial tubers along the stems.
 They are also spread shorter distances after falling off stems high in the canopy and can be transported downstream in waterways.
 The tubers are also spread in dumped garden waste and contaminated soil.

 Impact on bushland